 Rear child bike seats are a very versatile design and are compatible with a wide range of bike types.
 However, the Yepp Maxi will not fit ALL bikes…PLEASE CHECK if the Yepp Maxi (Frame Mount) is a solution for you and your family.
-Will the Maxi fit your bike?
+Will a Rear Mount Seat fit your bike?

 Your Yepp Maxi has arrived…

 The fun part, unpack the box .
 Remove the plastic and identify the following contents.

 Aluminium profile that attaches underneath the seat

 Allen Key, instruction manual and keys to lock the seat to the bike

 Tools/Equipment you will need…

 The Allen Key you will need comes with the Yepp Maxi

 1. You will need the Yepp Maxi seat and the aluminium profile – long rectangular piece.